radgrad/docusaurus2/docs/developers/getting-started/tech-stack.md

 Even if you consider yourself experienced with git, please use [GitHub Desktop](https://desktop.github.com/) for this project.
 GitHub Desktop will prevent you from doing embarrassing things.
 It will be even more embarrassing if you do something embarrassing, and then we find out you ignored this instruction to use GitHub Desktop.

 In the RadGrad project, we do not perform rebasing, or use submodules, or any git trickery.

+You will be committing directly to the radgrad/radgrad2 repository.
+If you do not yet have write privileges, please ask Philip or Cam to grant you these permissions.

 To assess your knowledge, please use GitHub Desktop to clone the radgrad/radgrad2 repo to your local computer.